karlajaramillo/karlajaramillo.github.io/_posts/2015-07-22-responsive-images.md

 <span class="small">_Icon by Martin Jordan from the [Noun Project](https://thenounproject.com/)_</span>

-Let’s break down the steps to render the best images based on device characteristics :
+Let's break down the steps to render the best images based on device characteristics:

 ### 1- Configure viewport
 {% highlight html %}